rdkcmf/rdk-aamp/README.txt

 wait-time-before-retry-http-5xx-ms=<X> Specify the wait time before retry for 5xx http errors.
 Default wait time is 1s. dash-max-drm-sessions=<X> Max drm sessions that can be cached by AampDRMSessionManager.
 Expected value range is 2 to 30
-						will default to 2 if out of range value is given sslverifypeer=0	Disable TLS certificate verification.
+						will default to 2 if out of range value is given sslverifypeer=1	Enable TLS certificate verification.

 =================================================================================================================
 Overriding channels in aamp.cfg